- Alt-Feed

 But Memes Can Be Risky

-Not all memes are created equal—and using them wrong can get you in trouble.
-Brands must be careful with copyright.
-Using a celebrity’s image or a popular meme without permission could land you in hot water.
+Brands need to be careful with copyright.
+Using a celebrity’s image or a popular meme template without permission could land you in hot water.
+Even meme kings like @fuckjerry have sued companies for using their likeness without consent.

-Even meme kings like FJerry have sued companies for using their likeness without consent.
-So yes, while memes can supercharge your brand’s engagement, we also have a responsibility to use them ethically and legally.
+So yes, while memes can supercharge your brand’s engagement, they also come with responsibility.
+Use them ethically and legally.

 How to Build a Meme Marketing Strategy